SinanBarut26/EsriRestLibrary/README.md

 This project created for easyly access to Esri Rest service in .Net Core 2

 # Usage
-There no dependecy injection for now

-So you can start to use direct in your code

 EsriPointDTO.cs //It will use in your controller or bussiness logic layer
 ```C#
   public class PointEntity